 ,).
 Spaces are allowed after a comma.

-Normal or built-in variables take priority over section variables, which means they can be used within section variables.
-For example:
+Note: Normal or built-in variables take priority over section variables, which means that while they can be used within section variables, for example:

 Section variables are always dynamic.